 The unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and note disclosures have been condensed or omitted pursuant to such rules and regulations.
 The unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair presentation of the period presented.
 The results of operations for the three and six-months ended June 30, 2023, are not necessarily indicative of the results to be expected for the year ending December 31, 2023 or for other future periods.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2022 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 31, 2023.
-The Company's significant accounting policies are described in Note 1 to those audited consolidated financial statements.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2022 included in the Company's significant accounting policies are described in Note 1 to those audited consolidated financial statements.